muhdfaiz/laravel-tail-db/README.md

 ## Documentation

-For detail of installation instructions, in-depth usage, please take a look at the [official documentation](https://muhdfaiz.github.io/laravel-tail-db/).
+For detail of installation instructions, in-depth usage, please take a look at the [documentation](https://muhdfaiz.github.io/laravel-tail-db/).

 ### Changelog